fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/core-values.md

 In short, the human mind doesn't evaluate options directly; it understands them by comparing them.
 Therefore, I prefer the comparative method when identifying values.

-Now let’s move on to the stage of identifying values.
+Now let's move on to the stage of identifying values.
 For this, I have a list of 142 values.
 10 values are selected from this list.
 Then these values are compared.
 In each comparison, an answer is wanted to the question **"Which one is more important?"**

 After the comparisons are complete, the top 5 values with the most votes are moved to a separate list and compared again.
 As a result, you end up with a list of your own values.